 If you wanted to cleanse your colon on your own, you can choose between many different liquids (including water) or powders.
 You can simply drink some of that stuff down, or you can take them rectally.

-If you are anything like me, you would definitely choose a colon cleanser you can simply drink down, and not the stuff you need to insert where things are generally only supposed to come out.
+If you are anything like me, you would definitely choose a colon cleanser you can simply drink down (like Super colon cleanse for example), and not the stuff you need to insert where things are generally only supposed to come out.
 If you insist on using the backdoor entrance, then at least consider visiting an experienced professional.

 No matter which option you choose, a colon cleansing procedure will flush most of the fecal matter out of your colon pretty quickly.
 As soon as your colon is emptied out, you will weigh less pretty much instantly.

 But is this really something to write home about?

 In fact, a similar thing happens pretty much every time you visit the toilet.
 If everything goes well, you weigh less upon leaving the bathroom, than you weighted upon entering.

 So, the real question is, can colon cleansing be any more effective for weight loss than regular bowel movements?

 How much weight can you realistically expect to lose?

 Science actually has a few interesting things to say about colon cleansing.
 In a study that focused on how colon cleansing affects weight loss, people lost 2.6 pounds (1.2 kilograms) on average.